Coronavirus - managing your property

 For properties in England, new tenants are advised to pack their belongings themselves and clean the boxes and belongings with household cleaning products before providing them to any removal firms.

 For HMO properties this is more difficult.
 You should let any existing tenants know your arrival time so they can avoid the common parts and practice social distancing.
 It is also a good idea to provide tenants in shared accommodation with links to the Government’s guidance on sharing homes with anyone self-isolating in case anyone does start to develop symptoms.

 TDS have also published some deposit-specific guidance on performing check-outs during the coronavirus pandemic as part of their regular blog series for the NRLA.

 What if my tenant is self-isolating, and we need to perform repairs to the property?

-Anyone self-isolating is advised to avoid any visitors to their home for at least ten days if they live alone or 14 days if the house is shared with others.
+Anyone self-isolating is advised to avoid any visitors to their home for at least ten days.
 This may affect landlords' ability to inspect properties or organise maintenance and repairs.